How to Get Private Wildfire Insurance

 - Are wildfires covered by insurance?

-- Wildfire insurance coverage in California.
+- Wildfire insurance in California

-- Making a wildfire insurance claim.
+- Making a wildfire damage insurance claim

-- Wildfire insurance coverage FAQ.
+- Wildfire insurance FAQ

 While you cannot buy stand-alone “wildfire insurance,” several types of policies may provide coverage against wildfire damage.